altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "That's why we need to appease him..."<br/>

 Altina fell into deep thought.
-She was working hard in her own way to protect the soldiers.
+She was working hard in her own way to protect the soldiers.<br/>

 "Eh...
 What will happen if we ignored the order?"<br/>